Mithilesh8144/Password-strength-predictor-using-deep-learning-and-NLP/Password_strength_app/Strength_predictor/README.md

 An accuracy of around 99% has been achieved and using a LSTM makes sure that repition of characters are penalised.

 The model then predicts a password as strong provided it has a length of 15 and equal no. of alphabets, numbers andspcial characters.

+The passwords used for training are from 000webhost leak that is available online.
+I have also added my own set of strong passwords, generated using a simple python script and have also included common babynames, countries, and common password combinations such as xxxx123!, etc